secretGeek/documentation/en/user-guide/when-any/index.md

 * As `ToProperty` is also cold, if a `WhenAny` is chained to a `ToProperty`, the target `ObservableAsPropertyHelper` must be checked (`.Value`) or observed (e.g. used in a binding or used as part of another `WhenAny` with a subscription) for any of the chain to execute set up.

-#### Behavioural Semantics
+####`WhenAny` has behavioural observable semantics
 * `WhenAny` always provides you with the current value as soon as you Subscribe to it - it is effectively a BehaviorSubject.

-# Examples 'Gallery'

-Below are a set of typical `WhenAny` usage examples with a brief explanation.

-* The 'live query' search text from the main example?
-* Validation for a login screen
-* WhenAnyObs from the View
-* ..
+#Relevant Samples

+Samples demonstrating `WhenAny` use will be listed below.